 At the beginning of the Hellenic period of Christian history, around 100 ᴄᴇ, the Roman Empire was at its peak and dominated the western world.
 This dominance was seen clearly in a variety of ways: not only did it control a vast territory throughout the Mediterranean region, but its political systems transformed the ways cultures across continents interacted with one another, its infrastructure of roads and travel was a catalyst for trade that brought great wealth to the empire, and its unification of language made it possible for information and ideas to spread from one corner of the Empire to the other with unprecedented speed and accuracy.

 In 324 ᴄᴇ, Constantine gained sole authority over the Roman Empire and declared his adherence to the Christian religion.
 He legalized its practice and, in 380 ᴄᴇ, the Edict of Thessalonica established Christianity as the official religion of the state.
-In a span of seventy years, Christians went from being severely and systematically persecuted to being endorsed by the greatest empire in the world, and this change had a dramatic impact on Christian culture.
+So in a span of seventy years, Christians went from being frequently persecuted to being endorsed by the greatest empire in the world.
+This change had a dramatic impact on Christian culture.
 From this time until around 500 ᴄᴇ, Christianity swelled in reach and influence throughout the western world.

 Growth and Changes in Christianity